Nandini

 His temple in the midst of music of drum

 of dhol.
-The Lord of man
+The Lord

 cannot afford to sleep, round eyes